Call Now: 720.702.4608

 • Lack of empathy

-At its core, hypersexuality is an intimacy disorder.
+At its core, sex addiction is an intimacy disorder.
 A person with an intimacy disorder fears connection with other people.
-It doesn’t matter if the connection is emotional, spiritual, or intellectual; it frightens them.
+It doesn’t matter if the connection is emotional, spiritual, or intellectual — it frightens them.
 As a result, they avoid opportunities to experience and develop intimacy with another person.
 They may not even realize they are avoiding intimacy.
 Instead, they may think they’re protecting themselves from being vulnerable.

 The overwhelming sign of this type of addiction is that compulsive sexual behavior negatively impacts a person’s life, but they can’t stop it.

-Addiction stems from deep within traumatic experiences.
-Those traumatic experiences can happen at any time, but they often occur early in life.
+Unresolved trauma often is the root cause of sex addiction.
 The hallmark of these traumatic experiences is the survivor was unable to process them, so they looked for a way to cope.
-Sex, and the positive feelings surrounding sexual behaviors, became that coping mechanism.
+Sex and the positive feelings surrounding sexual behaviors became that coping mechanism.

-Many activities cause a burst of dopamine to fill the brain, including sexual activities.
+Many activities, including sexual activities, cause a burst of dopamine to fill the brain.
 People learn that sexual pleasure is something in their lives that they can control.
 They then seek out new forms of sexual pleasure to cope with daily stress and traumatizing events.

 If a person cannot close the loop of survival mode, the traumatic event can lead to lasting emotional damage.
 Identifying trauma as the cause of the addiction and seeking help for both concerns can lead to healing.